pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1734-35 Managing connections with Go

+Today I have been working and understand and issue related with golang and goroutine.
+It's interesting how building a distributed system you need to apply asynchronous programming to manage the connections and any block operation.
+This type of code thinking is new for me, is very different from building a basic HTTP services or web services.

 ### Day 1731-32-33 Continue with the Distributed File System Project

 These days I continue working on the Golang Distributed File system project.
 I continue learning interesting things about Network, Peers, Application nodes, distributed systems like this, etc.